dehahost/SonarWiper/README.md

 - [ ] **1a)** Download the latest relese.
 - [ ] **1b)** Clone this repo and compile C# code located inside `project` folder (using Visual Studio or alternative .NET IDE or using only the C# compiler).
 - [ ] **2)** Run downloaded/compiled executable called `sonarwiper.exe` with `/stay` argument.
-- [ ] **3)** Now SonarWiper is watching Sonar folder and each time statistics are created and written, the program will delete Sonar folder immediately (after short 50 ms period of inactivity).
+- [ ] **3)** Now SonarWiper is watching Sonar folder and each time statistics are created and written, the program will delete Sonar folder immediately (after short 50 ms period of inactivity of course).

 ### Alternatively...
-You can alse create a sheduled task, that will run `sonarwiper.exe` with `/stay` argument every time a certain user is logged in.
-Its more permanent way to opt-out.
+You can also create a sheduled task, that will run `sonarwiper.exe` with `/stay` argument every time a certain user is logged in.
+It is more permanent way to opt-out.